-- 2.1.
-The Council uses a combination of locally and nationally determined pay structures for its workforce. - 2.2.
-The Council will determine the appropriate grade for each job in accordance with either the Greater London Provincial Council (GLPC) Job Evaluation Scheme, or the Hay Job Evaluation Scheme, depending upon the job requirements and the level of responsibility of its employees within the organisation.
+- 2.1 The Council uses a combination of locally and nationally determined pay structures for its workforce. - 2.2 The Council will determine the appropriate grade for each job in accordance with either the Greater London Provincial Council (GLPC) Job Evaluation Scheme, or the Hay Job Evaluation Scheme, depending upon the job requirements and the level of responsibility of its employees within the organisation.
 The GLPC scheme considers posts graded from Grade 1 to Grade 17 and the Hay scheme is used for posts graded Croydon Special Range A and B and Chief Officer Grades 1 5. - a) The pay structures, including basic pay, for the Chief Executive and Head of Paid Service, Corporate Directors, Directors and posts at Croydon Special Range (CSR) level are determined locally. - b) The basic pay for teachers, lecturers, youth workers and Soulbury staff is in accordance with nationally negotiated pay structures. - c) To reflect market and industry specific factors, staff in the in-house bailiff service have locally determined pay arrangements which includes an element of performance pay.
-Skills scarce occupations may be awarded market supplement payments, in accordance with the council's market supplement policy and robust pay benchmarking to reflect key skills shortages in this sector.
-Certain hard to recruit roles, including Social Workers with key skills and Education Psychologists (Soulbury staff) receive an attraction and retention payment which is separate and distinct from a market supplement. - d) For the majority of other staff, the Council uses a locally determined grading structure aligned to the relevant London pay spine of the Greater London Provincial Council. - 2.3.
-Pay allowances, other than basic pay, are the subject of local or nationally negotiated rates having been determined from time to time in accordance with the collective bargaining arrangements and/or as determined by the Council. - 2.4.
-The Council adheres to national pay bargaining and will normally apply a nationally negotiated cost of living pay award for staff covered by the relevant negotiating body and any increase will be payable with effect either from 1 April for NJC and JNC, and or 1 September (for Soulbury, Youth and Centrally Appointed Teachers).
+Skills scarce occupations may be awarded market supplement payments, in accordance with the council's Market Supplement Policy and Procedure and robust pay benchmarking to reflect key skills shortages in the sector.
+The method of determining market supplements is through pay benchmarking as applicable to the London/South-East region and to apply the market median from that benchmarking data.
+If the relevant job in Croydon is below the London Borough pay market median, an appropriate market supplement is applied.
+Certain hard to recruit roles, including Social Workers with key skills and Education Psychologists (Soulbury staff) receive an attraction and retention payment which is separate and distinct from a market supplement. - d) For the majority of other staff, the Council uses a locally determined grading structure aligned to the relevant London pay spine of the Greater London Provincial Council.

-2.5.
-Employees who have joined the Council as a result of a Transfer of Undertakings Protection of Employment (TUPE) transfer may have different arrangements.
+- 2.3 Pay allowances, other than basic pay, are the subject of local or nationally negotiated rates having been determined from time to time in accordance with the collective bargaining arrangements and/or as determined by the Council. - 2.4 The Council adheres to national pay bargaining and will normally apply a nationally negotiated cost of living pay award for staff covered by the relevant negotiating body and any increase will be payable with effect either from 1 April for NJC and JNC, and or 1 September (for Soulbury, Youth and Centrally Appointed Teachers). - 2.5 Employees who have joined the Council as a result of a Transfer of Undertakings Protection of Employment (TUPE) transfer may have different arrangements.
 In accordance with TUPE the Council will comply with any such contractual arrangements in relation to the pay for such employees.
 Should conditions arise which support a business case for staff to be offered an opportunity to move to Council terms and conditions this will be considered in accordance with legal obligations.